-The award, organised by EDA since 2018, aims to stimulate defence technological innovation in Europe, in particular by reaching out to non-defence R&T communities and innovators set to play an ever-bigger role in developing and producing Europe’s future defence capabilities.
-It is also meant to provide non-traditional defence stakeholders (civil industries, SMEs, research organisations, universities, etc.) with an opportunity to showcase their know-how in domains relevant for defence, maximize dual-use synergies and engage in partnerships with the defence sector.
+The award, which has been organised by EDA since 2018, aims to stimulate defence technological innovation in Europe by reaching out to non-defence R&T communities and innovators set to play an ever-bigger role in developing and producing Europe’s future defence capabilities.
+It is also meant to provide non-traditional defence stakeholders such as civil industries, SMEs, research organisations, universities and other organisations with an opportunity to showcase their know-how in domains relevant for defence, maximize dual-use synergies and engage in partnerships with the defence sector.

 What is expected from applicants?

 Submitted innovations must be the applicants’ own intellectual property.
-However, submissions may include improvements of already existing ideas, new combinations or adaptations of them applicable in a different context.
-The applicants must demonstrate the innovative added-value of their ideas, compared to what exists already.
+However, submissions may include improvements of already existing ideas, new combinations or adaptations thereof applicable in a different context.
+The applicants must demonstrate the innovative added value of their ideas, compared to what exists already.

 Proposals must be innovative, implementable through a collaborative project and financially affordable in terms of future development and exploitation.